King K. Rool: Reception

 King K. Rool was a popular suggestion for inclusion in the Super Smash Bros. series as a playable character, including by employees of Playtonic Games, a company formed by ex-Rare employees.
 His eventual inclusion in Super Smash Bros. was met with fan letters thanking series director Masahiro Sakurai.
 Daniel Friedman of Polygon discussed his lasting popularity, stating that unofficial polls held about who should be in Super Smash Bros. found that K. Rool was the most popular choice by a significant margin.
-Sakurai stated that the official Smash Ballot contributed to him being added.
+Sakurai stated that requests in the official Smash Ballot for K. Rool to become playable contributed to his addition.

-GamesRadar+ writer Scott McCrae expressed a desire to see King K. Rool added to Donkey Kong Bananza, remarking that while the antagonistic VoidCo group revealed in the game's trailer seemed cool, they didn't stack up well compared to K. Rool.
+GamesRadar+ writer Scott McCrae expressed a desire to see King K. Rool added to Donkey Kong Bananza, remarking that while the antagonistic VoidCo group revealed in the game's trailer seemed cool, they did not stand up well when compared with K. Rool.
 He believed it would be a "perfect cherry on top" of a game he considered his most anticipated of 2025.
 He acknowledged things he believed suggested that K. Rool would appear, including enemies called Crockoids that resembled his Kremling minions, and the fact that the King K. Rool amiibo was compatible.
 Hobby Consolas writer José David Muñoz identified a popular theory that the monkey leader of VoidCo, Void Kong, could be King K. Rool, arguing that since Donkey Kong could transform into other animals, so could K. Rool.